-The following is a compilation of resources that will help audiologists in all practice settings to establish and maintain an infection control program.
+The following is a compilation of resources to help audiologists and speech-language pathologists (SLPs) in all practice settings protect themselves and their clients, students, and patients from infection.

 ASHA Policy Documents

 Quality Indicators for Professional Service Programs in Audiology and Speech-Language Pathology

 See section III.
 D. Physical Facilities, Equipment, and Program Environment, for a mention of infection control within program operations.

 Standard Precautions used to be called "Universal Precautions."
 The Centers for Disease Control and Prevention (CDC) recommends certain practices for the prevention of blood-borne pathogens.
 Training on these guidelines is mandated annually for all individuals who are

 recognized as at-risk of occupational exposure for blood-borne pathogens.

 Standard Precautions include hand hygiene, sterilization of reusable equipment, isolation precautions, wearing personal protective equipment, following needle safety and sharps disposal procedures, and understanding medical waste disposal.

 Hand hygiene is the most effective way to prevent infection and is often considered the first line of defense against germs.
 Hand hygiene is important for the safety of health care workers and the patients they treat.

 Isolation Precautions are precautions that are taken in health care settings to prevent the spread of an infectious agent from an infected or colonized patient to susceptible persons.